halukgozcu/Unicore.Signoz.Logging.PoC/README.md

 - **Distributed Tracing**: Using OpenTelemetry to trace requests across services
 - **Metrics Collection**: Custom and system metrics tracked with OpenTelemetry
 - **Logging**: Serilog integrated with OpenTelemetry for contextualized logs
-- **SigNoz**: Telemetry backend that collects and visualizes traces, metrics, and logs
+- **ELK Stack**:
+  - Elasticsearch for storage and search
+  - Logstash for log processing
+  - Kibana for visualization
+- **OpenTelemetry Collector**: For collecting and forwarding telemetry data
 - **Load Testing**: k6 scripts to simulate high load on the services

 ## Prerequisites